Meowcate/Gwent-Replay-Data-Descriptor/descriptor.md

 Note that, for the ``destroy`` action, the targets are going to their graveyards following the ``target`` order (in a blue graveyard with 8 cards, first blue target of ``destroy`` takes the 9th place, next is 10th, etc).
 If one or more targets has to be banned, it should be done once its in the graveyard as the next step.

-**Important :** even if massive assignation designates multiples actions at once, each action is executed **separately**.
-So if you want to destroy `red.melee.1` and `red.melee.2`, your target will be `["red.melee.1", "red.melee.1]` because when the first one is destroyed, the second one is in first position, even if it's just for a very brief moment.
-This is the same for a multiple ``move`` action : the `before` and the `after` positions has to be in order from left to right, and each origin/destination must be considerated with the execution of the previous target `move`.
-Pushing `red.melee.1` and `red.melee.2` on an empty ``red.ranged`` row will have ``"before": ["red.melee.1", "red.melee.1]`` and ``"after": ["red.ranged.1", "red.ranged.1]``.
-Because they don't change positions, multiple `change` targets are not concerned about this.

 ## Steps example
 *  **(Step 1)** The card **Alzur's Double Cross**, in the *blue player hand, 3rd card*, is being *played*.